coderefinery/coderefinery.org/_events/2019-11-06-stockholm.md

 #### 2-day project: bring your own project (code or data)

-You are working on a Software Development project on your own or as a team and would like to apply CodeRefinery Best Software Practices to your project.
-Or you do not have a project yet but would be interest to join a team and learn how they adopt CodeRefinery Best Software Practices: as an external participant, you will be able to give accurate and important feedback and learn what are the important steps in the context of a real project.
+You are working on a software development project on your own or as a team and would like to apply best software practices to your project.
+Or you do not have a project yet but would be interest to join a team and learn how they adopt best software practices: as an external participant, you will be able to give accurate and important feedback and learn what are the important steps in the context of a real project.

+It is also OK to suggest building something new within the hackathon.

 - To participate in this session, please propose a project.
 For this please email us a project title and an abstract.